Xenuroturris

-Xenuroturris is a genus of sea snails, marine gastropod mollusks in the family Turridae, the turrids.
+Xenuroturris also known as Iotyrris is a genus of sea snails, marine gastropod mollusks in the family Turridae, the turrids.

 Description

 This genus characterized by a polygonal protoconch.
 The anterior siphonal canal is relatively short.
 The sinus rib is margined.

+Taxonomy

+The genus Iotyrris was synonymized with Xenuroturris in 2024 following a comprehensive phylogenetic revision of the family Turridae.
+Iotyrris had originally been distinguished from Xenuroturris based on radular morphology; while species of Xenuroturris were characterized by "duplex" marginal radular teeth, those assigned to Iotyrris possessed "semi-enrolled" marginal teeth.

+However, molecular analyses utilizing exon-capture data demonstrated that these radular traits were homoplastic and not consistent with the phylogeny.
+The study found that species possessing duplex teeth (such as X. olangoensis, X. kingae, and X. notata) fell into the same well-supported clade as species with semi-enrolled teeth.
+Because the radular morphology was found to lack diagnostic value at the generic level, Iotyrris was reduced to a synonym of Xenuroturris.

 Distribution

-This marine genus occurs in the Red Sea and extends from the tropical Indian Ocean to the tropical Pacific Ocean as far east as Hawaii; also off Australia (Queensland) and Mozambique.
+This marine genus occurs in the Red Sea and extends from the tropical Indian Ocean to the tropical Pacific Ocean as far east as Hawaii; also off Australia (Queensland) and Mozambique in the Western Pacific Ocean.

 Species

 Species within the genus Xenuroturris include: